CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Troubleshooting.md

 ## Neighbor State Change Log

-Cumulus Linux records the changes that a neighbor goes through in the `/var/log/frr/frr.log` file.
+Cumulus Linux records the changes that a neighbor goes through in `syslog` and in the `/var/log/frr/frr.log` file.
 For example:

 ```
 020-10-05T15:51:32.621773-07:00 leaf01 bgpd[10104]: %NOTIFICATION: sent to neighbor peerlink.4094 6/7 (Cease/Connection collision resolution) 0 bytes